FDA Issues New Breast Implant Labeling Recommendations to Improve Patient Communication

 Patient Decision Checklist

-The FDA believes that a patient decision checklist highlighting key information regarding potential risks should be included at the end of the patient information booklet/brochure.
-FDA recommends that the checklist covers the following:
+The FDA is requiring implant manufacturers to include a patient decision checklist highlighting key information regarding potential risks at the end of the patient information booklet/brochure.
+Surgeons must review this checklist with their patients to help ensure that they understand the risks, benefits and other information about breast implants.
+The checklist covers:

-- Situations in which an implant should not be used;
+- Situations in which the device should not be used or implanted;

-- Considerations for a successful breast implant patient;
+- Considerations for a successful breast implant candidate;

 - Risks of undergoing breast implant surgery;